 - Additional documents or letters of recommendation as determined necessary by the Director of Admissions or Dean

 Following receipt of these materials, a decision by the Dean is made regarding whether or not the student merits an on-campus interview.
-If the student receives an invitation, he/she interviews with an appropriate interview team.
+If the student receives an invitation, the individual interviews with an appropriate interview team.
 The interview team then makes an admissions recommendation to the Dean, who is responsible for approving both the student's admissions status and class standing.

 The transfer application must be received sufficiently early to allow for processing of the application, interview, and moving of the student prior to the start of the next academic term.